Skip to content

 • Under ideal conditions, leading AI detectors exceed 90% accuracy on unedited, native-English text (Weber-Wulff et al., 2023).

-• False positive rate: approximately 1–4% for native English speakers but around 61.3% for non-native English speakers (Liang et al., 2024, Science Advances).
+• False positive rate: approximately 1 to 4% for native English speakers but around 61.3% for non native English speakers (Liang et al., 2024, Science Advances).

-• Text editing degrades accuracy: synonym replacement reduces detection by 15–25%; thorough rewriting can push rates below 50%.
+• Text editing degrades accuracy: synonym replacement reduces detection by 15 to 25%; thorough rewriting can push rates below 50%.

 • Research consensus: AI detection scores must not be used as sole evidence in academic misconduct proceedings.